Toronto Rock and Roll Revival: History and performers

-The Toronto Rock and Roll Revival was held at Varsity Stadium, at the University of Toronto with an audience of over 20,000.
+The Toronto Rock and Roll Revival was held at Varsity Stadium, on the University of Toronto's St. George campus with an audience of over 20,000.
 The originally listed performers for the festival were Whiskey Howl, Bo Diddley, Chicago, Junior Walker and the All Stars, Tony Joe White, Alice Cooper, Chuck Berry, Cat Mother and the All Night News Boys, Jerry Lee Lewis, Gene Vincent, Little Richard, Milkwood (Toronto-based Polydor recording artists), Doug Kershaw, and The Doors.
 Kim Fowley was listed as the Master of Ceremonies.
 John Lennon said that "supposedly the Doors were top of the bill".
 Screaming Lord Sutch was later added to the bill, as was the Toronto area band Flapping.
 Prior to the addition of Flapping, the only local band on the bill was Whiskey Howl.
 The appearance of Lennon, Yoko Ono, and The Plastic Ono Band was not publicly known in advance.

 Various mutually supportive performances occurred at the festival.
 The Alice Cooper Band was the backing band for Gene Vincent, while members of Flapping, Ron Marinelli, Danny Taylor, and Hugh Leggat a member of Nucleus were members of the backing band for Chuck Berry.
 In addition, appearances at the festival served to revitalize the careers of certain performers from the 1950s.
 For example, according to one reviewer, in relation to Little Richard's performance: